Rice Village Italian Restaurant Owner Steps Forward to Support Local Publication — Updated

 Houston Food Finder has been dangerously close to shutting down three times now due to lack of funds.
 Last week, a GoFundMe account was started for our benefit and it’s off to a promising start.
 This story by Holly Beretto is about the owner of a quaint Italian restaurant in Rice Village who’s stepping forward to support our work.
 Soon, you’ll hear about a taco truck owner who is hosting another special meal on our behalf.
 I think it just goes to show that all independent bars and restaurants, big and small, need local journalism.
 It doesn’t, however, happen through exposure and free meals.
 We pay bills with cash, just like everyone else.

 I know many identify Houston Food Finder with me, personally, because I’ve been writing about the city’s restaurant and bar scene for about a decade, and because I am the founder.
 Houston Food Finder, though, is not me.
 This is not a blog and I’m not a “personality” (at least not deliberately).
 Houston Food Finder is a vehicle that allows me and many other freelance writers to tell diners about the restaurants and bars we love, and the people who work there.
-I personally can’t be at the kick-off dinner at ROMA but I hope to experience this for myself around the end of this month.
-Holly Beretto is going to be there on our behalf.
+I hope to join Houston diners at ROMA myself at one of the upcoming Wednesday meals.
+The feedback I’ve received so far is that it’s a great experience.

 From all of us: thank you to everyone who’s stepping in to say they want us to stick around.